-I’m currently on placement within the Study Abroad Placements team in Careers+Placements.
+I’m currently on placement within the Study Abroad Placements team in Careers and Placements.
 The placements team is responsible for helping students to secure placements, whether it’s through reviewing CVs and cover letters, running mock interviews, having appointments, or running webinars.

 There is no average working day in the Study Abroad team.
 Every time I log into Outlook in the morning, a different set of tasks await me.
 From providing vital suggestions on students’ CVs and cover letters, to maintaining high levels of professionalism when communicating with important stakeholders, carrying out Front Desk duties, and helping to organize the International Placements inbox.